Rodolfo Córdova Alcaraz

 • Strategy and advocacy development and implementation

-• Organizational development and transformation
+• Narrative development and strategic communication

-• Strategic communication
+• Crisis communication

 Experience